andreiujica/transformers-summarization/README.md

 license: mit
 ---

+This repository has been imported from Hugging Face.
 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference